 11. Alaska Native Languages.
 The Tribes retains the unrestricted right to express themselves through the use of Alaska Native Languages in all public proceedings, including publicly supported education programs, and reserves the right to use Alaska Native languages as a medium of instruction.
 The Tribe maintains the authority to modify standards impacting the instruction of, or through, Alaska Native languages.
-Such modifications shall be included in Appendix A and shall align with the Tribe's education code and consider the unique characteristics of each Tribal language, dialect, and revitalization efforts.
+Such modifications shall be included in Appendix A and consider the unique characteristics of each Tribal language, dialect, and revitalization efforts.